monpa-team/monpa/README.md

 This project is inspired by our paper [MONPA: Multi-objective Named-entity and Part-of-speech Annotator for Chinese using Recurrent Neural Network](https://www.aclweb.org/anthology/papers/I/I17/I17-2014/) in which more information about the model detail can be found.

 For your reference, although we list the paper here, it does NOT mean we use the exact same corpora when training the released model.
-The current MONPA is a new development by adopating the (AL)BERT model and a new paper will be published later.
+The current MONPA is a new development by adopting the (AL)BERT model and a new paper will be published later.
 In the meantime, we list the original paper about the core ideas of MONPA for citation purposes.

 ##### Abstract